 Discover the four old Jewish, Muslim, Christian, and Armenian quarters and enjoy incredible rooftop views.

 Every day at 11 am, and 2 pm, a free 2-hours walking tour starts in front of Jaffa Gate.
 The tour covers all the main sites in the old part of Jerusalem.
 It is expected to tip the guide at the end of the tour.

 Aside from the tunnels that take people under the urban, the Western Wall means so much to the locals.
 This is also known as the Wailing Wall because of people’s laments for the temple’s loss in 70AD.
 And today, the place is considered one of Judaism’s holiest sites most people visit.
 In fact, pilgrimages are made here from Zion Gate to Western Wall Plaza.

 The Dome of the Rock is a Muslim shrine built on the Temple Mount.
 It is the oldest still existing Islamic building.

 Non-Muslims can visit the Temple Mount from Sunday to Friday from 07:00 am to 11:00 am and from 01:30 pm to 02:30 pm.
 Don’t forget your passport and be prepared for strict security checks.

 5. Hezekiah’s Tunnel

-An all-time favorite activity of tourists especially the children while visiting Jerusalem is the Hezekiah’s Tunnel.
+An all-time favorite activity of tourists, especially the children, while visiting Jerusalem is Hezekiah’s Tunnel.
 This is found in the prehistoric David NP City.
 Both adults and kids love the historic beauty of the place with an unforgettable experience in the water tunnel.
 Get ready with your backpack for an exhilarating adventure down the tunnel.